 Anything received after the cut-off date is classed as a late application and may greatly reduce your chances of being accepted for your choice of pre-school place.

-For information on how to submit a late application, and for an application form, contact the pre-school provider directly.
+For information on how to submit a late application, and for an application form, contact the pre-school provider directly or find information online: EA Pre-School Admissions Guide.

 If you wish to view the choice of pre-school settings available in your area, you can use our childcare search to find a Playgroup and/or Statutory Nursery – there is also a filter to view those who offer funded pre-school places.